Mindfulness-based Decompression Camps for Warriors

 Warrior Camp® Video

-Warrior Camps run for 7 days, not including a travel day on either end.
-All participants are screened by a clinician prior to camp to assess readiness for both group and individual treatment.
+Warrior Camps run for 7 days.
+All participants are screened by a clinician prior to camp to assess readiness for both group activities and individual treatment.
 Full participation in group activities is encouraged as it fosters connection, community and support.
 Group activities consist of modified debriefings or meetings, team building activities (there are lots of these to choose from), equine assisted psychotherapy, yoga, and hikes or other sports.

 Participation in individual treatment, while strongly recommended, is always on a voluntary basis.
-Treatments offered are EMDR (Eye Movement Desensitization and Reprocessing), Yoga, and Equine Assisted Psychotherapy (EAP).
+Treatments offered are EMDR Therapy (Eye Movement Desensitization and Reprocessing), Yoga, Equine Assisted Psychotherapy (EAP), and Narrative Writing Workshops.
 While it is our experience that warriors tend to try out all activities that are offered, involvement in group and/or individual treatment and activities is always a choice.

-The clinical team consists of several EMDR clinicians, an equine psychotherapy team made up of two people (plus horses), and a yoga instructor.
+The clinical team consists of several EMDR clinicians, an equine psychotherapy team made up of two people (plus horses), a yoga instructor, and a narrative writing instructor.